wesleycamargo/azure-docs.pt-br/articles/cloud-services/cloud-services-connect-to-custom-domain.md

 <properties
-  pageTitle="Conectar um Serviço de Nuvem em um Controlador de Domínio personalizado | Microsoft Azure" description="Saiba como conectar suas funções web/de trabalho a um domínio do AD personalizado usando o PowerShell e a extensão de domínio do AD" services="cloud-services" documentationCenter="" authors="Thraka"
+  pageTitle="Connect a Cloud Service to a custom Domain Controller | Microsoft Azure" description="Learn how to connect your web/worker roles to a custom AD Domain using PowerShell and AD Domain Extension" services="cloud-services" documentationCenter="" authors="Thraka"